Koudela/eArc-component-di/README.md

 $components->get($componentName)
 ```

-**Returns an eArc dependency container** that contains only the dependencies of
+**Returns an earc dependency container** that contains only the dependencies of
 the component.
 If the component does not exists it throws a
 `NoSuchComponentException`.